Delvin N'Dinga: Olympiacos

 Following his two league appearances at Monaco in the 2013–14 season, but on 31 August 2013, N'Dinga left the club to join Greek champions Olympiacos on loan, with an option to make the move permanent next summer with a fee of €3 million.
 He started a second loan spell with Olympiacos in July 2014.
 Olympiacos will buy Delvin with a mark of €3.2 million from the Monegasque team.
 N'Dinga is likely to head back to France over the summer, after spending the last two seasons on loan at Olympiakos from Monaco but according to reports in France he will possibly to return to League 1 in the summer transfer window.
 N'Dinga will not renew his contract with Monaco and it looks like that Saint-Étienne is in pole position to sign him.
 Apart from Saint-Etienne, Rennes, Lille and Caen also expressed their interested in the Congolese defensive midfielder.

 Lokomotiv Moscow

 After joining Russian club Lokomotiv Moscow on loan for the 2015–16 season, N'Dinga's move from Monaco was made permanent on 11 May 2016.

 Sivasspor

 On 7 September 2017, N'Dinga signed a two-year contract with Turkish club Sivasspor.

 International career

-He made his first cap for Congo national football team at the WCQ match against Sudan on 8 June 2007.
+N'Dinga made his first cap for Congo national team at the WCQ match against Sudan on 8 June 2007.

 He represented the national team at the 2015 Africa Cup of Nations, where his team advanced to the quarterfinals.